AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

    Workflows in the Commerce Admin should follow the same process.
 If you experience workflow changes or errors after enabling the Experience Cloud integration, contact your Commerce system administrator or [submit an Adobe Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket).

-After you configure the Experience Cloud integration for Commerce Admin, verify that Commerce administrator accounts are provisioned correctly to access Commerce projects through Experience Cloud.
+After you configure the Experience Cloud integration, verify that administrator accounts are provisioned correctly to access Commerce projects through Experience Cloud.
 See [Manage Admin users](/help/getting-started/admin-unified-experience-integration-manage.md#manage-admin-user-accounts).